Discover the SciOpen Platform and Achieve Your Research Goals with Ease.

-Extremely large-scale multiple input multiple output (XL-MIMO) plays an important role in providing ultrahigh data rates in high-frequency millimeter-wave (mmWave) and Terahertz (THz) spectrum.
+Extremely large-scale multiple input multiple output (XL-MIMO) plays an important role in providing ultra-high data rates in high-frequency millimeter-wave (mmWave) and Terahertz (THz) spectrum.
 Efficient beam training is essential as an enabler to ultra-high data rate transmission.
 However, the challenges brought by large array apertures and broad bandwidth, such as near-field propagation modeling and wideband near-field beam squint effect, make XL-MIMO systems suffer from high training overhead when carrying out beam training.
-To address this problem, based on the true-time-delay (TTD) deployment, we propose a frequency scanning-based beam training scheme by exploiting the near-field channel characteristic for XL-MIMO systems.
-Firstly, we elaborate on the surrogate distance-angular 2-dim representation for near-field beams and the corresponding squint effect.
+To address this problem, based on the true-time-delay (TTD) deployment, we propose a frequency-scanning-based beam training scheme by exploiting the near-field channel characteristic for XL-MIMO systems.
+Firstly, we elaborate on the surrogate distance-angular two-dimensional representation for near-field beams and the corresponding squint effect.
 Then, a TTD-based 2-phase frequency-scanning scheme is proposed for overhead reduction.
 Numerical simulations verify that the proposed scheme can realize a comparable sum rate with low training overhead.

 Comments on this article